-How is alimony paid?
+How is alimony paid in Virginia?

 The court must look at many factors found at Va.
 Code Ann. § 20-107.1, including the parties' incomes, length of marriage, the standard of living during the marriage, the parties' ages and health, earning capacity, education, ability to pay, and the monetary and non-monetary contributions of each spouse to the well-being of the family.

-Can spousal support be modified?
+Can spousal support in Virginia be modified?

 It depends.
 If the amount is agreed upon in your Property Settlement Agreement, the agreement will dictate whether or not the amount is modifiable.
 However, if the amount is awarded by a court, the spousal support is modifiable when there is a material change in circumstances "that was not reasonably in the contemplation of the parties when the award was made, or that an event, which the court anticipated would occur at some stage during the pendency of the award, and which was significant in the making of the award, did not, in fact, occur through no fault of the party seeking the modification."
 Va.
 Code Ann. § 20-109(B).
 Additionally, the Va.
 Code contemplates a modification of spousal support when either party retires.

 What are the tax implications of spousal support?